themejuice/tj/README.md

 ![Theme Juice CLI](demo.gif)

-_This project is currently under active development and will not be completely 'stable' per-say until we hit `1.0`.
-Everything here is subject to change without notice.
-(We will of course semantically version all of our releases, with the minor version being incremented with new features/breaking changes.)
-Feel free to contribute to the development with new features, ideas or bug fixes._

 _The master branch contains features currently in development, so don't expect it to work at all times.
 Grab the newest RubyGem instead of building directly from master._

 [View our contributing guidelines to get started!](#contributing)